Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: Concluding Remarks

-This work made contributions in two broad directions: First, we systematically and quantitatively evaluated the Lexicon-Only and Machine Learning methods of automatically generating emotion arcs.
+This work made contributions in two broad directions: First, \DT{we showed how methods for predicting emotion arcs can be evaluated, and used it to} systematically and quantitatively evaluate both Lexicon-Only and Machine Learning methods.
 Second, we showed that using translations of English lexicons into the language of interest can generate high quality emotion arcs, even for languages that are very different from English.

-With the monolingual, English, experiments, we showed that arcs generated using lexicons, and with bin sizes of just a few hundred instances, obtain very high correlations with the gold arcs.
-The patterns remain consistent across a variety of datasets and a number of emotion dimensions \SM{(e.g., anger, fear, joy, sadness and valence)}.
-We also showed that the best neural ML models generate arcs that are close to perfect with bin sizes of just a few hundred instances.
-However, the lexicon approach is competitive with the ML approach, but, unlike the ML approach, it is highly interpretable, low cost, low carbon footprint, and does not require domain-specific training.
+Both ML and LexO methods produced high-quality emotion arcs when using bin size 50 and above (e.g., with bin size 100: obtaining correlations with gold \DT{valence} arcs exceeding 0.98).
+ML methods are able to obtain markedly higher correlations at very low bin sizes ($<$50).
+However, with the abundance of textual data available from social media, for many applications where one is aggregating hundreds or thousands of instances in each bin, the gains of ML methods in terms of correlation scores are miniscule.

 With the cross-lingual experiments, we created emotion arcs from texts in six indigenous African languages, as well as Arabic and Spanish.
 For all of them, emotion arcs obtained high correlations as the bin size (aggregation level) was set to at least a few hundred instances.
-We saw that many parameters impacted emotion arc quality for African languages similarly as they did for English.
 Correlations between predicted and gold emotion arcs were in general higher when the target language was closer to English.

-By supplementing the lexicon in the language of interest with the English lexicon, we were able to generate better emotion arcs.
+In the last part of the paper, we explored how depending on the data available and the desired granularity of emotion arcs interacts with performance for various arc \textit{amplitudes} and arc \textit{spikiness}.
+We showed that the LexO method performs rather well even in the case of highly dynamic emotion changes.
+However, for smaller bin sizes, the predicted arc may markedly overshoot or not fully capture the gold peak or trough.